haleemur/sql-style-guide/README.md

   This makes it easy to evaluate what is doing the grouping and what is being aggregated, allows one to copy-paste into the `GROUP BY` clause, or build it easily by specifying position. *PROTIP: you can count the number of dimensions by subtracting the line numbers between the first & last dimension*

 * Make every effort to keep queries short.
 Other people don't like reading your long code.
-Longer code leads to more errors.
+Longer code leads to more errors. **Remember!
+Your code is not your penis**

 * It's great that you can write complex where clauses.
 You know what's better?
 Altering your schemas so that incomprehensible `(condition 1 AND condition 2 AND (condition 3 OR condition 4)) OR NOT (condition 5 AND condition 1)` expression is not needed.